baryluk/dmt/README.md

 - `asm`

-Arrays and assosciative arrays, unfortunately can't be formated with alignment / indents at the moment:
+Arrays and associative arrays, unfortunately can't be formatted with alignment or indents at the moment:

 ```d
 int[] a = [